It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 There are two methods to achieve digital minimalism:

-Take inventory and remove any digital tools, apps on your home screen, or services that send you notifications and add only those that provide you with value.
+Take inventory and remove any digital tools, apps on your home screen, or services that send you notifications and add only those that provide value.

 Eliminate everything initially and start over with a focus on value.